-Achieved Outputs 2014 Legal Basis Planned timing Interoperability Directive: Agency Regulation On request Yes follow up of works, revision of Art.
-21 b evaluations, support European Commission in taking out EU-Pilot, drafting letters for the European Commission, report on the implementation in Member States
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Interoperability Directive: follow up of works, revision of evaluations, support the European Commission in taking out EU-Pilot, drafting letters for the European Commission, report on the implementation in Member States Agency Regulation Article 21 b On request - Yes

-5.2 NSA Cross Audit (ID implementation part)
+5.2.
+NSA Cross Audit (ID implementation part)

 In order to develop a complete and consistent approach for granting/refusing Authorisations to Place into Service (APS), the Agency has been monitoring the work of the different NSAs through cross-audit programmes.

-The had developed and maintained the approach for this programme, supporting the cross-audit committee, providing ongoing training for the pool of auditors and participating in the mixed teams that are performing the audits.
-From 2013, the programme foresees a 5-year audit cycle to assess the performance of all NSAs.
+They have developed and maintained the approach for this programme, supporting the cross-audit committee, providing ongoing training for the pool of auditors and participating in the mixed teams that are performing the audits.
+From 2013, the programme foresees a five-year audit cycle to assess the performance of all NSAs.
 In addition, the annual report on the implementation of this project has been presented to RISC.

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Conduct and report to RISC on Agency Regulation According to audit - Yes NSA cross-audits (3 ongoing Art.
-6, Directive programme 6 started in from 2013, 5 to start in 2014 - 2004/49/EC Art.
-17 2014.
-3 which number of reporting will started in 2013 depend on RISC) finished in 2014
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Conduct and report to RISC on NSA cross-audits (3 ongoing from 2013, 5 to start in 2014 - number of reporting will depend on RISC) Agency Regulation Article 6, Directive 2004/49/EC Article 17 According to the audit programme - Yes 6 started in 2014, 3 which started in 2013 finished in 2014

-5.3 Monitoring of Member States authorities granting vehicle authorisations (case studies)
+5.3.
+Monitoring of Member States' authorities granting vehicle authorisations (case studies)